Jiang Yuyuan: 2008 age controversy

 In early 2008, fellow Chinese gymnast Yang Yun, admitted on national television that she was 14 years old when she competed in the 2000 Sydney Olympic Games.
 Consequently, there was frequent speculation that members of the Chinese women's gymnastics team were 14 years of age or under, violating the minimum age requirements of Fédération Internationale de Gymnastique (FIG), the governing body of the sport, that requires gymnasts to be 16.

 The New York Times claimed that official media and some official Web sites in China, including that of the State General Administration of Sport, listed Chinese gymnasts' details which indicated that Jiang, He Kexin and Yang Yilin may have been as young as 14.
+Jiang was listed as being born on 1 October 1993, which would have made her too young to compete in 2008.
+In a 2006 article, it was stated that Jiang had given her birth year to reports as 1992.
+Other media through 2008, including the state broadcaster China Central Television, used this birth year as well.
+However, her official passport stated her birth date as being 1 November 1991.

 During the Olympics, media focused their attention on Jiang, He, Yang and Deng.
 In response, Chinese officials claimed the discrepancies for He Kexin were caused by paperwork errors when the gymnast switched teams.
 Chinese authorities presented passport information to show that they were 16 years old as of 2008.
 Chinese coach Lu Shanzhen explained that Chinese competitors had for years all been small.
 "It is not just this time.
 It is a question of race.
 European and American athletes are all powerful, very robust.
 But Chinese athletes... are by nature that small."
 Sportswriter E.M.
 Swift criticized the IOC for "spend[ing] millions of dollars trying to ferret out drug cheats [while ignoring] allegations of institutionalized cheating" by the Chinese government.

-On 22 August 2008 the International Olympic Committee (IOC) instructed the FIG to investigate the allegations that He Kexin was under-age, and were asked to report back to the IOC later that day.
-The FIG accepted passport ages as valid proof and declared gymnasts eligible.
+On 22 August 2008 the International Olympic Committee (IOC) instructed the FIG to investigate the allegations that He Kexin was underage, and were asked to report back to the IOC later that day.
+The FIG accepted the passport ages as valid proof and declared the gymnasts eligible.
 On 23 August, further pressure led the FIG to request additional documentation on five of the six athletes on the Chinese team.
 IOC president Jacques Rogge said that FIG had demanded "birth certificates and all the documents like family books, entries in schools and things like that."
 While the FIG investigation was in progress, the IOC indicated reshuffling of the medals was unlikely.
 Having been satisfied with the proof of age received from the Chinese Gymnastics Association, the FIG ended the investigation on 1 October 2008, concluding that He and her teammates were eligible to compete.
+An article in the Chinese newspaper Life Daily noted that there was still suspicion that their documents were altered.